News: YWAM Workers Deliver Baby In Breech Position

 “When the baby was born, he wasn’t breathing.
 Sometimes working in these conditions, it’s very simple instruments that are lacking.
 There’s a little suction device that is sold for around $1 in the U.S. and there was not one to be found,” McLaughlin said.
-“The team improvised and worked to clear baby’s airways.
-Soon, baby was breathing again.”
+“The team improvised and worked to clear the baby’s airways.
+Soon, he was breathing.”

 McLaughlin said she does not believe it was a coincidence that YWAM workers were in Kandrian when Joshua Gary was born.

 “As I reflect on this series of events, there’s a little baby boy and mom that are alive right now because God orchestrated for us to be in the right place at the right time,” McLaughlin said.
 “What seemed like impositions and crises led to a miracle.”

 To join the volunteer effort that makes these stories possible, or to partner financially, click one of the links below.